Pro-Trump mob storms US Capitol in bid to overturn election

 The Pentagon said about 1,100 District of Columbia National Guard members were being mobilized to help support law enforcement at the Capitol.
 More than a dozen people were arrested.

-As darkness began to set in, law enforcement officials worked their way toward the protesters, using percussion grenades to try to clear the area around the Capitol.
+As darkness fell, law enforcement officers worked their way toward the protesters, using percussion grenades to clear the area around the Capitol.
 Big clouds of tear gas were visible.
 Police in full riot gear moved down the steps, clashing with demonstrators.

-Associated Press writers Andrew Taylor, Jill Colvin, Kevin Freking, Alan Fram, Ben Fox and Ashraf Khalil in Washington and Bill Barrow in Atlanta contributed to this report.
+Associated Press writers Jill Colvin, Kevin Freking, Alan Fram, Matthew Daly, Ben Fox and Ashraf Khalil in Washington and Bill Barrow in Atlanta contributed to this report.